 In answer to the call to address the opioid abuse and addiction crisis that Indiana is currently facing, we have come together to form the Opioid Collaboratory in partnership with Purdue University, Indiana CTSI, and the Regenstrief Center for Healthcare Engineering.
-We are joined by leaders from the academic, clinical, and nonprofit communities, and partnered with local, state, and federal government leaders to share and develop evidence-based responses and policies.
+We are joined by leaders from the academic, clinical, and nonprofit communities, and partnering with local, state, and federal government leaders to share and develop evidence-based responses and policies.
 The Collaboratory’s focus is on data collection and analysis, and translating discoveries into real solutions to combat this crisis.

 We welcome your contribution to this community.
 To join, please contact us, selecting the “Opioid Collaboratory” subject line.
 You will be added to our listserv and will have access to our collaborative workspace.

 For those who have already joined, you may access the Opioid Collaboratory workspace by clicking the button below

 July 13, 2017